Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 With $472 million planned for commercial development, businesses and entrepreneurs along the Blue Line will see new opportunities for growth.
 This investment will expand the already vibrant business environment, supporting local economies and job creation.

-Nearly $858 million is planned for public and institutional development along the Blue Line.
-This investment will connect residents with more parks, walking and biking paths, public facilities, and more.
+Nearly $225 million is planned for schools, churches, and other community spaces and amenities along the Blue Line.
+That investment will connect residents with more parks, walking and biking paths, public facilities, and more.

 Briefcase